BCasaleiro/cv/README.md

 	Junior Developer
 	October 2013 -- May 2015 Coimbra, Portugal

-	* Delevoped a JavaScript library to simplify map creation using Google Maps.
+	* Developed a JavaScript library to simplify map creation using Google Maps.
 	* Worked on several web development projects, mainly using Wordpress.

 ## Events